 Step-by-step guide

-- Ensure you have setup the G Suite domain and APIs and enabled the extra APIs required by Google Vault.
+- Ensure you have setup the Google Workspace domain and APIs and enabled the extra APIs required by Google Vault.

 - Select Google Vault in the source platform selector.